 - Extra Features: Phone and water bottle holder, tech console, rubber hand grips

-For beginners, the Bells of Steel Blitz Air Bike 2.0 has all the features needed for a comfortable ride (well, as comfortable as an air bike can get).
-Rather than a standard chain, this bike is belt driven, making it smoother and more responsive.
-You also get rubber hand grips, storage for phones and water bottles, and a console to track your progress.
-Overall, our team gave this bike a 4 out of 5.
+While an air bike might be too intense for some just starting out, the Bells of Steel Blitz Air Bike 2.0 has all the features needed for a comfortable ride (well, as comfortable as an air bike can get).
+Rather than a standard chain, this bike is belt-driven, making it smoother and more responsive.

 “Belt-driven air bikes are great because you don’t need to give them as much maintenance,” our tester said.
 “Chains need to be lubricated but that’s not the case here.”
 The minimal maintenance aspect is also excellent for beginners, as it makes the whole workout experience a little simpler.

 We gave the adjustability and ergonomics of this bike a 4 out of 5, which is another huge plus for first-timers.
-Air bikes feel pretty different from a standard recumbent bike, so finding your ideal seat height and distance is needed to get the most out of your workout.
+Air bicycles feel pretty different from a standard recumbent bike, so finding your ideal seat height and distance is needed to get the most out of your workout.

 For conveniences, we gave this one a 3.75 out of 5.
-Air bikes don’t generally have the high-tech perks you may see on a treadmill.
+Air bikes don’t generally have the high-tech perks you may see on the best treadmills.
 But here, you get a water bottle and phone holder, which is more than some other models.
 Plus, this one has a small screen on the front, which displays your RPM, speed, interval times, distance, calories, and a few other metrics.
 There are also a few pre-programmed workouts.
 This is a great way to track your progress as you’re starting out.

 Its premium features extend to its construction, earning this bike a 4.5 out of 5 for durability.
 It’s made almost completely of steel and has a powder coat that can help resist rust and corrosion.